affinitydb/doc/pathSQL reference.md

 CONTAINS(string, subStr)                                                               return whether string contains subStr or not.
 BEGINS(string, prefix)                                                                 return whether or not the prefix is heading part of string.
 ENDS(string, suffix)                                                                   return whether or not the suffix is ending part of string.
-REGEX                                                                                  not supported yet in mvStore.
+REGEX                                                                                  not supported yet in ChaosDB.
 CONCAT(str1,str2,...)                                                                  return the string that results from concatenating the arguments.
 MATCH [(property list)] AGAINST(string)                                                full-text search for string in specified properties of PINs.
 If no property list is specified, then search all properties.